An interview with Big Mouth Productions

 Big Mouth Productions is presenting a cultural event for everyone in the community to come together and have a pleasurable time.
 A recent First Tuesdays Spoken Word event I attended was filled with an abundance of positive energy and great people.

-The event takes place this evening and every first Tuesday of the month at 7:30 p.m. at the Radio Africa Kitchen restaurant, located on the corner of Third and Oakdale in the heart of Bayview Hunters Point.
+The event takes place this evening and every first Tuesday of the month at 7:30 p.m. at the Radio Africa Kitchen restaurant, a newly improved place with brand new furniture and with split air conditioners Adelaide, located on the corner of Third and Oakdale in the heart of Bayview Hunters Point.
 The cover charge is $20, but it is well worth it.
 The cover charge covers admittance plus a dinner and your first glass of wine or drink.
 Both the food and entertainment are worthwhile.

 With all the police brutality and negative energy that has poisoned the beautiful neighborhood, it is great to have a place where the community can come together and share spoken word and express their heartache through music and poetry.
 The spoken word event is a platform for community members of all ages to share their stories, recite spoken word or perform conscious music and poetry as a means to express their emotions.